Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Problem Setup Methodology

-$\textbf{Encoder}$ \quad The encoder has 2 parts, cell attribute encoder $\phi^{c}$ and edge attribute encoder $\phi^{e}$.The encoder only encodes the current cell center mesh state $M^{t}_{c}$ into one multigraphs $\mathcal{G}^{c}(\mathbf{r}_{c}^{t}, \mathbf{e}_{c_{ij}}^{t})$, which mentioned in sec(\ref{graph_representation}).
-Since our dataset has only $G^{v}(V^{t}, E)$, then we use liner interpolation to get the cell center's attributes, for example for each $\mathbf{u}_{c} = \frac{\sum_{0 }^{k:C} \mathbf{u} _{c}^{k}}{3}, C$ stands for triangle's three edges and $\mathbf{u} _{c}$ stands for attributes on a node which composed each cell.
-Then each cell center has hidden features $\mathbf{r}_{c}^{t}$ with size of 128, also the edge features are the same as cell center dimension.
-Additionally, the input of $\phi^{c}$ is the velocity in x-dir and y-dir at time steps $t$, and the input of $\phi^{e}$ is the difference of each edge neighbor cell \cite{brandstetter2022message}, edge length, and the difference between the relative coordinates of the nodes forming each edge, which can be expressed as $\mathbf{e}_{c_{ij}}^{t} = \phi^{e}(\mathbf{u}_{i}-\mathbf{u}_{j},\mathbf{x}_{i}-\mathbf{x}_{j},\left \| \mathbf{x}_{i}-\mathbf{x}_{j} \right \|),$ ($c_{ij}$ refers to the cell indices i and j).
-Both $\phi^{c}$ and $\phi^{e}$ are implemented with a two linear layer with SiLU\cite{elfwing2018sigmoid} activation function MLPs.Notice.
+$\textbf{Encoder}$ \quad The encoder has 2 parts, cell attribute encoder $\phi^{c}$ and edge attribute encoder $\phi^{e}$.The encoder only encodes the current vertex-centered mesh state $G_c(C^{t}, E_c)$ into a directed graph $\mathcal{G}_{c}(\mathbf{c}^{\prime}, \mathbf{e}_{c_{ij}}^{\prime})$, which mentioned in Sec.(\ref{graph_representation}).
+Then each cell center has hidden features $\mathbf{c}^{\prime}$ with the size of 128.
+Also, the edge features are the same as the cell center dimension.
+Additionally, the input of $\phi^{c}$ is the velocity field $\mathbf{u}^{t}=[u,v]$ in x-dir and y-dir at time steps $t$ and a one-hot vector that specified node type (boundary node or interior node).
+The input of $\phi^{e}$ is the difference of each edge neighbor cell \cite{brandstetter2022message,seo2019physics}, edge length, and the difference between the relative coordinates of the verteices forming each edge, which can be expressed as $\mathbf{e}_{c_{ij}}^{t} = \phi^{e}(\mathbf{u}_{i}-\mathbf{u}_{j},\mathbf{x}_{i}-\mathbf{x}_{j},\left \| \mathbf{x}_{i}-\mathbf{x}_{j} \right \|),$.
+Both $\phi^{c}$ and $\phi^{e}$ are implemented with a two linear layer with SiLU\cite{elfwing2018sigmoid} activation function MLPs and output with a LayerNorm.
 Given that we employ a directed graph where each edge has a single direction, either $i \to j$ or $j \to i$, it follows that the evaluation of $\mathbf{u}_{i}-\mathbf{u}_{j},\mathbf{x}_{i}-\mathbf{x}_{j}$ will yield differing outcomes during training and testing.
-This discrepancy may adversely impact the generalizability of the model.
-To address the issue of determining the correct subtraction order, we employ a straightforward approach: randomly shuffle the connection direction during training, effectively meaning that the indices i and j are randomly exchanged while maintaining an arbitrary connection direction during testing.
-Subsequent experiments demonstrate the effectiveness of this method, and at the same time, it significantly reduces the computational cost of the model compared to MeshGraphNet. \\ \\ $\textbf{Processor}$ \quad The processor consists of M identical message passing blocks, which generalize GraphNet blocks \cite{sanchez2018graph} hereinafter referred to short for GN blocks.
-Each GN block consists of a cell block and an edge block, depicted in Fig.(\ref{Graph Network})Each block contains a separate set of network parameters, and is applied in sequence to the output of the previous block, updating the mesh edge $\mathbf{e}_{c_{ij}}^{t}$ and cell $\mathbf{c}^{t}$ embeddings to $\mathbf{e}_{c_{ij}}^{'}$, $\mathbf{c}^{'}$ respectively by
+This discrepancy may adversely impact the generalizability of the model, or in other words, this method doesn't satisfy permutation invaiance\cite{battaglia2018relational}.
+To address the issue of determining the correct subtraction order, we employ a straightforward approach: randomly shuffle the connection direction during training, effectively meaning that the indices $i$ and $j$ are randomly exchanged while maintaining an arbitrary connection direction during testing.
+Subsequent experiments demonstrate the effectiveness of this method, and at the same time, it significantly reduces the computational cost of the model compared to MeshGraphNets.